Antimicrobial: Antibacterials

 Antibacterials are used to treat bacterial infections.
 Antibiotics are classified generally as beta-lactams, macrolides, quinolones, tetracyclines or aminoglycosides.
-Their classification within these categories depends on their antimicrobial spectra, pharmacodynamics, and chemical composition.
+Their classification within these categories depends on their antimicrobial spectra, pharmacodynamics and chemical composition.
 Prolonged use of certain antibacterials can decrease the number of enteric bacteria, which may have a negative impact on health.
-Consumption of probiotics and reasonable eating may help to replace destroyed gut flora.
-Stool transplants may be considered for patients who are having difficulty recovering from prolonged antibiotic treatment, as for recurrent Clostridioides difficile infections.
+Consumption of probiotics and healthy eating may help to replace destroyed gut flora.
+Stool transplants may be considered however for patients who are having difficulty recovering from prolonged antibiotic treatment, such as recurrent Clostridioides difficile infections.

 The discovery, development and use of antibacterials during the 20th century have reduced mortality from bacterial infections.
 The antibiotic era began with the therapeutic application of sulfonamide drugs in 1936, followed by a "golden" period of discovery from about 1945 to 1970, when a number of structurally diverse and highly effective agents were discovered and developed.
 Since 1980, the introduction of new antimicrobial agents for clinical use has declined, in part because of the enormous expense of developing and testing new drugs.
 In parallel, there has been an alarming increase in antimicrobial resistance of bacteria, fungi, parasites and some viruses to multiple existing agents.

-Antibacterials are among the most commonly used drugs and among the drugs commonly misused by physicians, for example, in viral respiratory tract infections.
+Antibacterials are among the most commonly used and misused drugs by physicians, for example, in viral respiratory tract infections.
 As a consequence of widespread and injudicious use of antibacterials, there has been an accelerated emergence of antibiotic-resistant pathogens, resulting in a serious threat to global public health.
 The resistance problem demands that a renewed effort be made to seek antibacterial agents effective against pathogenic bacteria resistant to current antibacterials.
 Possible strategies towards this objective include increased sampling from diverse environments and application of metagenomics to identify bioactive compounds produced by currently unknown and uncultured microorganisms as well as the development of small-molecule libraries customized for bacterial targets.